 Asbestos is a dangerous substance found in older construction materials.
 Exposure to it can cause serious and deadly illnesses.
 In the Netherlands, the use of asbestos is prohibited.
 There are strict rules for working with asbestos.
 Inspections are strict and if you do not comply with the regulations, you may be fined.

-Asbestos is a hazardous substance that was often used before 1994 in buildings, trains, ships, industrial installations and when paving roads, paths and yards.
-The Dutch government wants to remove asbestos as much as possible from society.
-Producing, applying and recycling asbestos is therefore prohibited in the Netherlands.
-However, a number of specific asbestos activities are allowed.
+Asbestos is a hazardous substance that until 1994 was often used in buildings, trains, ships, industrial installations and when paving roads, paths and yards.
+Producing, applying and recycling asbestos is since prohibited in the Netherlands.
+However, a small number of specific asbestos activities are allowed (in Dutch).
 Strict rules apply to this.

 Asbestos in buildings and houses

 Buildings from before 1994 may contain asbestos.
 The (Dutch-language) Asbestos Guide from InfoMil Knowledge Centre can inform you about products containing asbestos that are applied in and around houses.